Moving Services in Miami, FL

 The top moving services in Miami, FL are listed below, ready and waiting to aid in your moving day adventure.
 To see their pricing and availability enter your zip code and move date above.

-The average service provider rating is 4.4 stars out of 5.0 after 65 customer reviews
+On average, Miami movers earn 4.4 stars out of 5.0 after 69 customer reviews

 Miami -- City Guide

 One of my least favorite parts about moving is feeling overwhelmed by the daunting task of finding new favorite restaurants, music venues, and activities.
 So we decided to try and help out by putting together some recommendations specific to Miami, Florida that will help you start to feel right at home as you prepare for move day.
 Check out our Miami City Guide:

 Possibly one of the greatest tourist attractions of Miami is the fine dining and wide variety of amazing cuisine.
 If you don’t mind the wait, the best place to eat is at Joe’s Stone Crab on Washington Avenue.
 This place is a Miami hotspot and you can find the greatest seafood here.
 They have a full menu including steaks, chicken, and other seafood, but the main attraction is the stone crab claws paired with Joe’s world famous sauce and a side of hash browns.
 Get here early because the wait is usually at least an hour and Joe’s does not take reservations!

 For something a little more romantic head over to Azul on Brickell Key Drive.
 Azul is in the Mandarin Oriental Hotel and serves a unique menu with Mediterranean and Asian cuisine.
 They have a fabulous wine selection with over 700 different types from around the world and around 200 different kinds of martinis.
 With a waterfront setting and beautiful view of the Miami sky, Azul’s will certainly be a dining experience you will never forget.
 However, if you aren’t looking to pay much for your meal, you may be shocked when you get the bill at the end of the night.
 Just remember to tell yourself it was worth it!